Moesziomyces antarcticus

 Moesziomyces antarcticus is a species of fungus in the order Ustilaginales.
-The species occurs as a yeast and was originally isolated from Antarctic lake sediment.
-It is a rare cause of human fungaemia infections.
+The species occurs as a yeast and it was first isolated from Antarctic lake sediment in 1969.
+As a pathogen, it is a rare cause of human fungaemia infections.

-The yeast is a source of important industrial enzymes.
+The yeast is a source of important industrial enzymes:

 Immobilized Moesziomyces antarcticus lipase can be used to catalyze the regioselective acylation of flavonoids or direct acylation with phenolic acids.

-Moesziomyces antarcticus contains a lipase enzyme that is able to cleave ester bonds in PET plastic.
+Moesziomyces antarcticus contains a lipase enzyme (Candida antarctica) that is able to cleave ester bonds in PET plastic.